odea-project/qAlgorithms/report/report.md

 It is possible to account for empty scans. (@gerrit: a tree would be nice.) // see above

 <b> Bin objects: </b>
-Every Bin stores all data points that were determined to belong to the same EIC.
+Every Bin stores all data points determined to belong to the same EIC.
 All subsetting methods are called on the bin without requiring knowledge of data points outside of the bin.
 The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData, while the EIC can be used independently of the RawData it was generated from.
-(@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained) Additionally, bins keep track of information which can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
-These details are not relevant to the peak finding process and are consequently not passed up the pipeline to minimise memory allocations.
+(@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained) Additionally, bins keep track of information that can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
+These details are irrelevant to the peak finding process and are not passed up the pipeline to minimize memory allocations.
 Since Bins contain superfluous methods and variables while additionally depending on the RawData object for their content, they are not suited for passing forward to the peak fitting algorithm.
 Instead, all necessary data is copied, and the binning infrastructure is freed.